jakobhviid/Kerberos-Server-Docker/README.md

 - `KERBEROS_API_PORT`: The port on which the API will listen for connections.

-- `KERBEROS_MSSQL_CONNECTION_STRING`: The connection string for a mssql database.
+- `KERBEROS_POSTGRES_CONNECTION_STRING`: The connection string for a postgres database.
 This database is crucial in order to save and store all principals and users in case the container restarts.

 # Volumes